FAQ: Paying for charging at Charging Stations electric cars

 Step 6: Monitoring charging

-Check the status of charging via the app or directly at the charging station.
-Some columns also offer the ability to monitor charging remotely.
+Check the charging status via the app or directly on the charging station.
+Some charging stations also offer the option of monitoring charging remotely.

 Step 7: End charging